Ducki67/Reboot-Ultimate-latest/README.md

 - [x] cheat spawn - Allows for spawning at a location (ex: cheat spawn quad -120397.375000, 4183.438477, 7969.918457)
 - [x] cheat skin - Similar to cheat give, you can now type a phrase (ex: cheat skin renegaderaider) and it will put on Renegade Raider.
 - [x] cheat pickaxe - Similar to cheat give, you can now type a phrase (ex: cheat pickaxe raidersrevenge) and it will put on the Raider's Revenge pickaxe.
+- [x] cheat backbling - Apply a backbling using a CharacterPart ID.

 ## CREDIT: